Aardappels in water

 During the processing of potatoes into chips, the potatoes are blanched to prevent them from turning brown and from acrylamide forming.
 This water mainly contains (reduced) sugars and starch.
 Therefore, potato processors are looking for opportunities to re-use the water from the 2nd blanching cycler to save water and, if possible, energy (by re-using the hot water).

-Sucr’eau is a collective research, development and dissemination project with the objective of selecting, demonstrating and optimising the correct water treatment technologies to extract the sugars and starch from the blanching water in an efficient manner.
+Sucr'eau was a collective research, development and dissemination project (COOCK type).
+The project aimed to select, demonstrate and optimize the right water treatment technologies to separate sugars and starch from potato blanching water in a cost-efficient manner.
+The focus was on reuse of water and energy.

 On the one hand, the project is geared towards potato processors who see an opportunity for more sustainable processing and cost reduction.
 On the other hand, water technology companies (including sensor suppliers) can use this project to demonstrate and refine the technological capabilities and adapt them to a large target group of investment-intensive businesses.